salimromadhon/native-blog/README.md

 # native-blog

 A very simple blog engine powered by native PHP and Parsedown.
 This blog engine is very dynamic.
-Place well-formatted `*.page.txt` in any folder inside `contents` and `*.log.txt` in any subfolder inside `contents` then see the engine works :)
+Place well-formatted `*.page.md` in any folder inside `contents` and `*.log.md` in any subfolder inside `contents` then see the engine works :)